fun-projects-library/yelp-react-project/README.md

 1. Started building with react frames.
 2. Added the styling to the UI.
+3. Datas fetching through Yelp APIs.
+4. Now, You can sort the results according to your references!

 ## ---Next Updates---

-3. The info will be fetched through Yelp APIs.
+3. UI styling will be updated!